Rock Stars Who Are Surprisingly Poor

 The Verve

 Fronted by Richard Ashcroft, British rock band The Verve broke through in 1997 with their hit single "Bitter Sweet Symphony."
-The song utilized a brief snippet from an orchestral rendition of The Rolling Stones' "The Last Time," taken from a 1965 oddity "The Rolling Stones Songbook," an album full of easy-listening versions of Stones songs that was the brainchild of the band's then-manager, Andrew Loog Oldham.
+The song utilized a brief snippet from an orchestral rendition of The Rolling Stones' "The Last Time," which was taken from the 1965 oddity "The Rolling Stones Songbook," an album full of easy-listening versions of Stones songs that was the brainchild of the band's then-manager, Andrew Loog Oldham.

 While it wasn't the band's only hit, it was their biggest.
 When "Bitter Sweet Symphony" rocketed up the charts, Ashcroft heard from Alan Klein, the Stones' fearsome one-time manager, who still held the rights to the band's early songs — including "The Last Time."
 Klein demanded 100% of the royalties; facing an expensive, uphill legal battle, the band felt there was no choice but to cave in, and Ashcroft was paid a mere $1,000.
 After Klein's 2009 death, his son took over ABKCO, the company that held the copyright for that song.
 "I'm coming for that money," Ashcroft said in a 2018 interview with Consequence of Sound's "Kyle Meredith With ..." podcast.
 "Someone stole god knows how many million dollars off me in 1997, and they've still got it."